val3rkq/Chess-Clock/README.md

 # Chess Clock
-The Chess Clock Flutter App is a versatile and user-friendly mobile application built using the Flutter framework.
+The Chess Clock Flutter App is a versatile and user-friendly mobile application built using the Flutter framework with Hive for Database.
 It serves as a digital chess clock, designed to meet the needs of chess enthusiasts, whether they are playing casual games or participating in competitive tournaments.

 ## Features
 - Dual digital clocks for tracking player time in chess games.